tendermint/tendermint/spec/p2p/v0.34/pex-protocol.md

 While all nodes, with few exceptions, participate on the PEX protocol, a subset of nodes, configured as [seed nodes](#seed-nodes) have a particular role in the protocol.
-They crawl the network, connecting to random peers, in order to collect as many peer addresses as possible to offer to other nodes.
+They crawl the network, connecting to random peers, in order to learn as many peer addresses as possible to provide to other nodes.

 ## Requesting Addresses

-The node requests peer addresses by sending a `PexRequest` message to a peer.
+A node requests peer addresses by sending a `PexRequest` message to a peer.

-For regular nodes, a PEX request is sent in the following two situations, provided that the node *needs* peer addresses:
+For regular nodes, not operating in seed mode, a PEX request is sent when the node *needs* peers addresses, a condition checked:

-1. When a outbound peer is added, the node requests peer addresses to the new peer
+1. When an *outbound* peer is added, causing the node to request peer addresses to the new peer
-1. The `ensurePeersRoutine` periodically requests peer addresses to a randomly selected peer to which the node is connected
+1. Periodically, by the `ensurePeersRoutine`, causing the node to request peer addresses to a randomly selected peer

 A node needs more peer addresses when its addresses book has less than 1000 records.
-So, it is reasonable to assume that, most of the time, a node needs more peer addresses, and PEX requests are sent whenever the above two situations happen.
+It is thus reasonable to assume that the common case is that a peer needs more peer addresses, so that PEX requests are sent whenever the above two situations happen.

-A PEX request is sent only to new outbound peers for two reasons.
+A PEX request is sent when a new *outbound* peer is added.
-First, because peers that the node has dialed are considered more trustworthy than peers that were accepted because they dialed the node.
+The same does not happen with new inbound peers because outbound peers, that the node has dialed, are considered more trustworthy than inbound peers, that the node has accepted.
-Second, when a node is short of peer addresses (e.g., at initialization), it dials the configured seed nodes.
+Moreover, when a node is short of peer addresses, it dials the configured seed nodes;
-Once connected to a seed node, the node immediately requests peer addresses.
+since they are added as outbound peers, the node can immediately request peer addresses.

-The `ensurePeersRoutine` instructs the switch to dial peers when the node does not have enough outbound peers.
+The `ensurePeersRoutine` periodically checks, by default every 30 seconds (`ensurePeersPeriod`), whether the node has enough outbound peers.
-This condition is verified at regular intervals, every 30 seconds by default (`ensurePeersPeriod`).
+If it does not have, the node tries dialing some peer addresses stored in the Address Book.
-While this condition is not part of the Peer Exchange protocol, whenever it is observed, the node sends a PEX request to a random peer, from the peers that the switch reports as connected peers.
+As part of this procedure, the node selects a peer at random, from the set of connected peers retrieved from the switch, and sends a PEX request to the selected peer.

-When a node receives a `PexAddrs` message from a peer, it adds all the peer addresses encoded in the message to the Address Book.
-The peer that sent the message is set as the source of the added peer addresses.
+### Responses

+After sending a PEX request is sent to a peer, the node expect to receive, as a response, a `PexAddrs` message from the peer.
+This message encodes a list of peer addresses, which are added to the node's Address Book, having the peer that sent the PEX response as their source.

 > TODO: what happens to added peers? if the peers are already in the Address Book?
 >